Soralsei/pydobotplusplus/README.md

-# pydobotplus
+# pydobotplusplus

-An extended Python library for controlling the Dobot Magician.
+An (even more) extended Python library for controlling the Dobot Magician.

 ## Installation